Extended Vigenère (Full ASCII)

 output char = String.fromCharCode(result + 32)

-The key index only advances for printable characters, so any non-printable character (newline, tab, accented letter) is emitted untouched and does not consume key material.
+The key index only advances for printable characters, so any non-printable character (newline, tab, or accented letter outside the ASCII range) is emitted untouched and does not consume key material.